Porsil/lab-boss/TESTING.md

 - When values were added for the tracker and scheduler paths in labboss/urls.py to ensure there are no url conflicts in the future, the home page and success URLs loaded with a 404 error.

 - This issue was fixed by updating the success URLs and creating a views.py file in the labboss folder and moving the homepage View to this file.
-The home page url path was then moved from tracker/urls.py to labboss/urls.py.
+The home page YRL path was then moved from tracker/urls.py to labboss/urls.py.

 [Table Of Contents](#table-of-contents)